hellohaptik/docs_haptik/docs/webhooks/webhook-payload.md

 }
 ```

+Notes:
-Please add a safety check on the keys in the below JSON, before accessing it's value to avoid exceptions.
+- Please add a safety check on the keys in the above JSON, before accessing it's value to avoid exceptions

-We can add new events over the time.
-Please make sure to handle the addition of newer events.
-Simple solution would be to add a check to handle specific events which you want to use and ignore all the rest of them (return 200 as status code for them).
-We make sure to maintain backward compatibility with already existing events while adding new ones.
+- Our JSONs will always be backward compatible for a specific `event_name`.
+New keys could be added.
+But existing keys will not be removed/changed without a version change in the `event_name`
+- We could add new `event_name` as per our product requirement.
+The **webhook consumer** should not consider a new `event_name` as a bug.
+You can simply ignore it, if it is not required for your use case (return `200` as status code for them).